BassJamm/IntuneTT/README.md

 I did not make all of the scripts within this, the idea of the tool is to collect all the useful stuff for troubleshooting Intune devices into one space.

-Install the module using the ps gallery, `Install-Module -Name IntuneTT`
+Install the module using the ps gallery, `Install-Module -Name IntuneTT`.

 ## Features To Add